Barner History, Family Crest & Coats of Arms

 The surname Barner was first found in Mecklenburg, where the name was closely identified in early mediaeval times with the feudal society which would shape European history.
 The name would later emerge as a noble family with great influence, having many distinguished branches, and become noted for its involvement in social, economic and political affairs.

-Important Dates for the Barner family
+Early History of the Barner family

 This web page shows only a small excerpt of our Barner research.
 Another 255 words (18 lines of text) covering the years 1400, 1590, 1194, 1568, 1683, 1753 and 1683 are included under the topic Early Barner History in all our PDF Extended History products and printed products wherever possible.